camunda/camunda-docs/docs/self-managed/tasklist-deployment/tasklist-configuration.md

 ## Multi-tenancy

-From version 8.3 onwards, Tasklist has been enhanced to support multi-tenancy for Self-Managed setup, allowing organizations to segregate and manage tasks across multiple tenants within a single instance.
+From version 8.3 onwards, Tasklist has been enhanced to support multi-tenancy for Self-Managed setup, allowing organizations to separate and manage tasks across multiple tenants within a single instance.
 This offers flexibility and scalability, catering to the complex needs of larger organizations or those needing clear data separation for different departments or clients.